128technology/docs/docs/cli_reference.md

 #### Description

-The _show tenant_ subcommand displays the mapping logic that the 128T router uses for associating the _source IP address_ of inbound requests to tenant definitions – whether they be interface-based (i.e., a tenant has been configured on a network-interface) or member based (i.e., a prefix has been configured within a neighborhood).
+The _show tenant_ subcommand displays the mapping logic that the SSR router uses for associating the _source IP address_ of inbound requests to tenant definitions – whether they be interface-based (i.e., a tenant has been configured on a network-interface) or member based (i.e., a prefix has been configured within a neighborhood).

 #### Example